A STING IN THE TALE (some text hidden)

 By Jonathan Crouch

-The Kia Stinger takes the South Korean maker into premium brand executive territory for the very first time.
+The Kia Stinger took the South Korean maker into premium brand executive territory for the very first time.
+Now, it's been updated.
 Jonathan Crouch takes a look.

 To see the full road test text contact us on 0330 0020 227